Add a little spice to your life with these Indian takeout inspired Chicken Tikka Masala Skewers with Cilantro-Lime Dipping Sauce!

 To say that I’m excited about this recipe is an understatement.
 I’m over-the-moon ecstatic because I love, love, love Indian food.
 And I love kebabs and skewers of all kinds.
-So naturally I’d find a way to marry the two to create the perfect meal or appetizer.
+So naturally, I’d find a way to marry the two to create the perfect meal or appetizer.

 Though I love just about every Indian dish on the menu at my local curry shop I often come back to Chicken Tikka Masala.
 Not only because I know my kids will eat it but because it’s so good with it’s thick, creamy tomato sauce and warm spices.
 It’s not complicated, just delicious and comforting (like all food should be, IMHO).
-Unless, of course, you’re one of more than 30-50 million Americans who are lactose intolerant.
+Unless, of course, you’re one of more than 30-50 million Americans who is lactose intolerant.
 Then it’s not so comforting.

 Thankfully I found a simple answer.
 Lactose-free whole milk yogurt from our friends at Green Valley Organics.
-Instead of the heavy cream you’d find in a traditional tikka masala recipe, I used a mixture of yogurt and lemon juice along with tomato paste and spices to get all the flavor without having to make a special sauce.
+Instead of the heavy cream you’ll find in a traditional tikka masala recipe, I used a mixture of yogurt and lemon juice along with tomato paste and spices to get all the flavor without having to make a special sauce.

-Bonus points for being easy to locate at my local grocery store and for it’s super creamy texture and rich, tangy flavor.
+Bonus points for being easy to locate at my local grocery store and for its super creamy texture and rich, tangy flavor.